 4. Take a Probiotic: If fermented food isn’t your cup of tea, you could try supplementing with a high-quality probiotic.
 Just remember that not all probiotics are equal.
 And, you could end up wasting money on a poor-quality one.

 Check out this guide to ensure you’re selecting the best probiotic possible for your gut health.
-Or have a chat with a qualified practitioner to ensure you are taking the right probiotic for your personal situation.
+Or have a chat with a testing your gut bacteria.to ensure you are taking the right probiotic for your personal situation.

 If you start incorporating these tips, you’ll have a beautiful microbiome in no time.